Transparent encryption and signing with GPG

 Geary should pick up configured GPG keys to decrypt messages and verify signed messages.
 It should also allow choosing a GPG identity to associate with an account.

-Updated by Adam Dingle over 1 year ago
+Updated by Adam Dingle almost 2 years ago

 - Priority changed from Normal to High